-We woke up at 12:45pm hung over to shit, so we thought what’s the best thing to do when you’re hungover?
-That’s right, get a wild tuk tuk ride up the steepest hill to see Big Buddha.
 What’s Big Buddha I hear you mumble, it’s a Buddha, and it’s big.
-Before we got in the tuk tuk which struggled worse than the previous day’s one we were offered a menu by the driver, a menu offering a wide range of tacky jewellery and excursions.
+Before we got in the tuk tuk, which struggled worse than the previous day’s one we were offered a menu by the driver, a menu offering a wide range of tacky jewellery and excursions.
 We declined.

 The Big Buddha really was just a big Buddha but the view from the top was beautiful.
 Having watched a few people do it, we grabbed some incense sticks and flowers and offered them to the shrine.
-On our walk back down the stairs we saw two monkeys hanging by the “do not feed the monkeys” sign.
-They went through the bin looking for food and threw a can of coke at one of the tourists, that’s what you get for not feeding the monkeys.
+On our walk back down the stairs we saw two monkeys hanging by the “do not feed the monkeys” sign, and they went through the bin looking for food before throwing a can of coke at one of the tourists, that’s what you get for not feeding the monkeys.

 At the bottom of the stairs was a temple, well the whole thing was a temple but downstairs was where the monks sat.
 One monk was sat at the front with a large bowl of bracelets next to him and a line of tourists in front of him.
 As stupid tourists who also wanted to be blessed by a monk we lined up, he tied a bracelet on us, shook his watery wooden stick and we put some money in the pot.
 A great money making idea, because even though Buddhism is the nicest of the religions, like the others, it still needs to make money.